 - Developing and offering short courses and on-line courses to develop the future workforce in materials innovation, with emphasis on accelerated discovery and development of materials.

-- Networking with the broader national and international materials research and education community through professional society working groups and the Materials Accelerator Network, jointly founded by Georgia Tech, UW-Madison, and the University of Michigan.
+- Networking with the broader national and international materials research and education community through professional society study groups and committees.